What is the Kentucky Derby Festival?

 We stretched a famous two minutes into a month-long party.
 What the Run for the Roses is to horse racing, Louisville’s Derby Festival is to community celebrations.
 The Festival is one of the premiere events of its kind in the world and a proud five-time winner of the International Festivals & Events Association award for Best Overall Festival.
 It brings fun, excitement, international recognition and a spirit that is unmatched anywhere.
 When 1.5 million people gather to celebrate spring and the unique vitality of their community, the focus is on fun and the whimsical.

-“We are a community organization of 4,000 volunteers who work all year to provide quality entertainment that enhances the community,” said Festival President and CEO Michael E. Berry.
+“We are a community organization of 4,000 volunteers who work all year to provide quality entertainment that enhances the community,” said Festival President and CEO Matt Gibson.
 Produced annually since 1956, the Derby Festival has become a whirlwind of more than 70 special events.

 The Festival blasts off each year with the Opening Ceremonies – Thunder Over Louisville, one of the nation’s largest annual fireworks extravaganzas!
 The ensuing two weeks of excitement and entertainment promise something for everyone.